MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app-for-app-service.md

     * The `--assign-identity`, `--role`, and `--scope` parameters enable the system-assigned managed identity on the web app and assign it the `AcrPull` role on the resource group.
 This gives the managed identity permission to pull images from any Azure Container Registry in the resource group.

     * The `--acr-use-identity` and `--acr-identity` parameters configure the web app to use its system-assigned managed identity to pull images from the Azure Container Registry.
-Authentication with non-Azure registries is supported via the `container-registry-user` and `--container-registry-password` parameters.

     * It can take a few minutes for the web app to be created.
 You can check the deployment logs with the [az webapp log tail][27] command.
 For example, `az webapp log tail --resource-group web-app-simple-rg --name webappsimple123`.
 If you see entries with "warmup" in them, the container is being deployed.